 Choosing a boot image

 The first step in using Compute Engine is to choose the image you want as the operating system for your virtual machine (VM) instance.
-You can use public images supplied by GCP, which are updated on a regular basis.
-GCP provides a variety of operating systems, including Debian, Ubuntu, and CentOS, for your use at no extra cost.
+You can use public images supplied by Google Cloud, which are updated on a regular basis.
+Google Cloud provides a variety of operating systems, including Debian, Ubuntu, and CentOS, for your use at no extra cost.
 Some operating systems, such as Red Hat Enterprise Linux and Microsoft Windows, are premium images, which incur additional fees for every hour that the instances run.

 For more information on a particular image, such as automatic update policies, security patching, and support channels, see the Operating system details section of the product documentation.

-You can use the GCP public images to boot a Compute Engine instance, after which you can customize the instance to run your application.
+You can use the Google Cloud public images to boot a Compute Engine instance, after which you can customize the instance to run your application.

 One approach to configuring your instance is to use the startup script to run the commands that deploy your application as it boots.
 Keep in mind that this script runs every time the instance boots, so you must make the script idempotent to avoid ending up in an inconsistent or partially configured state.
 If your instances are part of a managed instance group, you can use the Instance Group Updater to restart or rebuild your instances, which reruns your startup script.
 A common practice is to use the startup script to run a configuration management tool such as Chef or Ansible.